-Katie Nicholson is the senior enterprise reporter with The National based in Toronto.
+Katie Nicholson is a senior reporter with CBC Investigates based in Toronto.

 Latest from Katie Nicholson